syncfusion-content/typescript-docs/TypeScript/Button/Icons.md

 ---
 layout: post
-title: Icons
+title: TypeScript Icons Library | Syncfusion
-description: icons
+description: Learn here all about introduction of Syncfusion Essential TypeScript Icons Library, its elements, and more.
 platform: TypeScript
 control: Button
 documentation: ug
 ---

-# Icons
+# TypeScript Icons Library

 The **Essential Studio for JavaScript** provide icons library that contains the number of in-built icons that can be applied for CSS class names to elements and refer “ej.widgets.all.core.min.css” file.
 Use the following syntax to apply class names.